schillermann/vscode-simple-vim/README.md

-# SimpleVim
+# VimKeymaps

 An opinionated Vim-like extension for VSCode that prioritizes simplicity (of use and implementation) and integration with native VSCode features.

-Once you enter Insert mode it will be a completely vanilla VSCode experience: the only event SimpleVim will listen for is the `Escape` key to go back to Normal mode.
+Once you enter Insert mode it will be a completely vanilla VSCode experience: the only event VimKeymaps will listen for is the `Escape` key to go back to Normal mode.

 ## Operators